-We compute hk=kϴ mod 1 where 0 < ϴ < 1 and ⌊ x ⌋ is the largest integer greater than or equal to x.
-Results indicate that a value of ϴ= (√5-1)/2 and ϴ= 1- (√5-1)/2 work well (Knuth, 1998).
+In the multiplication method, we define hk=kϴ mod 1, where 0 < ϴ < 1 and ⌊ x ⌋ is the largest integer greater than or equal to x.
+Results indicate that a value of ϴ= (√5-1)/2 and ϴ= 1- (√5-1)/2 works well (Knuth, 1998).

-Universal hashing
+Universal Hashing

-One potential problem with hashing is that if someone chooses all or several keys such that h(k) is the same for such keys, severe collision and consequent performance degradation takes place.
-To counter that, the universal hashing scheme chooses a hash function randomly from collection of universal hash functions, in a way that is independent of the keys being stored (Cormen et al., 2009).
-Although universal hashing results in good average case behavior in terms of distribution of keys, they are also expensive to compute.
+One potential problem with hashing is that if someone chooses all or several keys such that h(k) is the same for each key, severe collision and consequent performance degradation takes place.
+To counter that, the universal hashing scheme chooses a hash function randomly from a collection of universal hash functions in a way that is independent of the keys being stored (Cormen et al., 2009).
+Although universal hashing distributes the keys satisfactorily on average, they are also expensive to compute.

 Collision Resolution Schemes

 When keys are mapped to the same location, the collision needs to be resolved.
-A variety of collision resolution schemes have been proposed in the literature to address this (Cormen at al., 2009).
+A variety of collision resolution schemes have been proposed to address this (Cormen et al., 2009).

 Chaining

-Each location in the hash table is a linked list of keys which has been mapped by the hash function to that address.
+In chaining, each location in the hash table is a linked list of keys that has been mapped by the hash function to that address.
 We create m lists L(i), 0 ≤ i < m.
 List L(i) stores all the keys that get mapped to location i.
 Under the simple unform hashing assumption, any element is equally likely to be mapped by the hash function onto any of the table locations (Cormen et al., 2009).
-Under this assumption, search takes ϴ(1+α) where α = n/m is the load factor.
+Under this assumption, the search takes ϴ(1+α) where α = n/m is the load factor and n is the number of elements.
 If we maintain α < 2m, the search time is constant.
 A way to maintain this is to increase the table size and rehash once n=2m.

-Open addressing
+Open Addressing

-Under this scheme, all items are stored in the hash table directly.
+Under open addressing, all items are stored in the hash table directly.
 For collisions, we search for alternative positions within the table itself.
-To generate this probe sequence, note that if an empty slot exists, it must be found.
-We must design a probe sequence which is a permutation of {0,1,2,…,m-1}.
+To generate this probe sequence, we must find any empty slots and must design a sequence that is a permutation of {0,1,2,…,m-1}.

 To search, we follow the same probe sequence as the one used for insertion.
-If we encounter an empty slot during the search, we immediately conclude that the element being searched for is not present in the table.
-This is because, the insert operation followed the same probe sequence and would not have missed the empty slot.
+If we encounter an empty slot during the search, we immediately conclude that the element being searched for is not present in the table because the insert operation followed the same probe sequence and would not have missed the empty slot.
 If h(k) is the original hash function, let g(k, i) denote the i-th location probed.
 The common algorithms for generating the probe sequence are (Cormen et al., 2009):

 Linear Probing.
 Here g(k, i) = (h(k) + i) mod m for 0 ≤ i< m.
 This leads to primary clustering where several adjacent locations can be filled up.

 Quadratic Probing.
 Here g(k,i) = (h(k) + c1⋅i + c2⋅i2) mod m for 0 ≤ i< m.
-If h(a) = h(b), g(a, i) = g(b, i) for all i.
-This leads to secondary clustering, which is relatively less severe (Cormen et al., 2009).
+If h(a) = h(b), then g(a, i) = g(b, i) for all i.
+This leads to secondary clustering, which is relatively less severe than primary clustering (Cormen et al., 2009).

 Double Hashing.
 Let g(k, i) = (h1k+i⋅h2(k)) mod m where h1 and h2 are auxiliary hash functions and h2(k) must be relatively prime to m for the probe sequence to explore all locations.
-The performance of double hashing is better than that of linear or quadratic probing when m is prime or a power of two.
+The performance of double hashing is more efficient and therefore faster than that of linear or quadratic probing when m is prime or a power of two.

 Self-Check Questions